Kyle Farmer Player Props: Twins vs. White Sox

-On Tuesday, Kyle Farmer (on the back of going 0-for-4) and the Minnesota Twins face the Chicago White Sox, whose starting pitcher will be Lance Lynn.
-First pitch is at 7:40 PM ET.
+On Wednesday, Kyle Farmer (on the back of going 0-for-4) and the Minnesota Twins face the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
+First pitch is at 1:10 PM ET.

 Kyle Farmer Game Info & Props vs. the White Sox